Here at FIS, one of our main priorities is to provide a supportive and caring environment for our students.

 We accept a wide range of academic abilities.
 All prospective students are assessed to ensure they will be able to meet the requirements of the curriculum.
 We take into account an applicant’s latest school reports and letter of recommendation from their previous school, as well as a face-to-face or online interview with a senior staff member.
 Once a student has joined the school, a baseline assessment (CAT4) will help determine the individual support they may need.

 Parents of students receiving SEN support should work closely with the deputy heads.
 They will advise you if your child needs help from external experts working with the school, such as specialised psychologists, speech and language therapists and occupational therapists.
 Teachers receive a copy of advice given in any reports so that they can best support your child in class.
-Deputy heads assess each student’s progress on a regular basis to ensure they are receiving the support they need.
+Deputy heads regularly check each student’s progress to ensure they are receiving the support they need.

 The school can apply to exam boards for extra time or other support for Cambridge IGCSE exams in Years 10 and 11, and International Baccalaureate exams in Years 12 and 13.